shelleywong/CSCI211-Course-Materials/Labs/lab02.md

 * Learn how to write to standard error and learn the shell syntax for redirecting standard error to a file (described in exercise 2)
 * Learn how to ask the bash shell for the exit status of the last program executed

-## Testing Assignments (exams usually have questions on this material)
+## Testing Assignments

+> Note: Exams may have questions on this material

 ### Background

-* PATH environment variable
 * diff and vimdiff tools
 * bash shell scripting
 * file redirection